pdxparrot/assets/SETUP.md

     * Add the UICameraAspectRatio component to the UI Camera
   * Attach the UI Camera to the Viewer component
   * Add an empty GameObject under the prefab (PostProcessingVolume) and add a Post Process Volume to it
-  * Attach the Post Process Volume to the Viewer component
+  * Attach the Post-process Volume to the Viewer component
-  * Create the Post Process Layer (one per-viewer, Viewer{N}_PostProcess)
+  * Create the Post-process Layer (one per-viewer, 0-based, Viewer{N}_PostProcess)
   * **TODO:** wtf is this stuff:
     * Create a new layer for each potential viewer
     * **TODO:** Need to make sure we put each viewer on its own layer